 Tuesday, October 22nd, 2013 by Tim Lanoue

 As many of you may know trading online is no easy task and to trade profitable is even more difficult.
-For this reason many trading experts and gurus have come up with an array of strategies and guidelines to help prove the success rate of traders.
-One easy, applicable strategy would be reversal and breakout trading.
+For this reason many trading experts and gurus have come up with an array of trading patterns and guidelines to help prove the success rate of traders.
+One easy, applicable trading pattern would be reversal and breakout trading.
 Reversal and breakout is one that is not often practiced today because it mostly goes with trend trading however when used correctly it can yield a large amount of winning trades.

 So what are reversals and breakouts?